dhannn/saxpy-c-asm/README.md

 ## Generating Test Cases

 We created a Python script to automate the generation of random values for test cases.
-This script generates random floats by utilizing the random.uniform() function and rounds them to two decimal places.
-The generated floats are then used to calculate corresponding values for the SAXPY operation (A*X + Y).
-These values are saved in .txt files named testcase_correctness and testcase_*, which the C program will later read for both correctness checking and performance evaluation.
+This script generates random floats by utilizing the `random.uniform()` function and rounds them to two decimal places.
+The generated floats are then used to calculate corresponding values for the SAXPY operation ($AX + Y$).
+These values are saved in .txt files named `testcase_correctness` and `testcase_*` which the C program will later read for both correctness checking and performance evaluation.

-Specifically, we created test cases where the vector size (denoted by 'n') is raised to the power of 20, 24, and 28.
+Specifically, we created test cases where the vector size (denoted by $n$) is 2 raised to the power of 20, 24, and 28.

 ## Evaluation of Performance

-The performance of each kernel will be evaluated by running them 30 times for each vector size: n^20, n^24, and n^28, in both debug and release modes.
-The program will calculate the average runtime for each kernel and vector size, and save this information in a .csv file.
+The performance of each kernel will be evaluated by running them 30 times for each vector size: $2^20$, $2^24$, and $2^28$, in both debug and release modes.
+The program will calculate the average runtime for each kernel and vector size, and save this information in a `.csv` file.
 Finally, we will compare the averages to see how the implementations perform relative to each other.

 # Proof of Correctness